zhangqi-chen/pyDiffusion/docs/examples/DataSmooth.rst

 Before any diffusion coefficients calculation, the data smoothing is required for original experimental datasets.
 A good data smoothing will give a good guess of diffusion coefficients before **Forward Simulation Analysis (FSA)**.

 Data smoothing can be implemented by ``pydiffusion.smooth.datasmooth``.
-(Currently doen't support ``matplotlib inline``) The process requires many mannual inputs as smoothing goes on.
+(Currently doen't support ``matplotlib inline``) The process requires many mannual inputs as smoothing goes on, so please do not close any window during the process.
 Here is an example for data smoothing of Ni-Mo 1100C 1000 hours diffusion data.

 .. code-block:: python